33 Essential Spices I Recommend Stocking Up On

 Cinnamon is a very popular flavoring often found in candies and other sweet treats.
 You can find it in stick form or as a ground powder.
 Of course, when cooking, the powder is most often used.
 I like cinnamon in entrees as diverse as stews with all kinds of meat, but I’ll usually have it ready to use in my dessert recipes like apple pie, morning toast, and hot cereal.
 And don’t forget Mexican food!

-Some health benefits of using cinnamon are its anti-inflammatory properties, reduced risk of certain cancers, may help fight diabetes, and it actually helps fight fungus and viral infections.
+Cinnamon offers several health benefits, including its anti-inflammatory properties, a reduced risk of certain cancers, potential help in fighting diabetes, and the ability to combat fungus and viral infections.

 8. Chili Powder:

 Just like with other spice powders, chili powder is made by grinding the seeds from the various varieties of chili fruits.
-The seeds from these fruits are protected by the burning and pungent chemical capsaicin.
+The burning and pungent chemical capsaicin protects the seeds from these fruits.
 This spice is the most popular and widely used spice you’ll ever use.
 There are at least 25 different species of Capsicum, the chili plant, but few have been developed for domestic use.

 You’ll see dried chipotle and ancho chiles used in most Mexican foods, particularly stews and soups.
 In Korean culture, you see dried chiles crushed into flakes and put to use in their famous kimchi.
 Some European countries are known for grinding chiles into paprika pepper.

-Chili powder has an abundance of vitamin C, it helps to reduce the risk of heart disease, reduces inflation, reduces your appetite, and promotes weight loss, it has vitamin A, iron, and a fair amount of dietary fiber we all need.
+Chili powder is rich in vitamin C, which helps reduce the risk of heart disease, inflammation, and appetite, and promotes weight loss.
+It has vitamin A, iron, and a fair amount of dietary fiber, which we all need.

 9. Chives:

-It’s interesting to know that chives really aren’t part of the herb family of plants.
-This is a flowing plant that generates both leaves and flowers that are edible.
-Some common family members are onions and garlic plants.
+It’s interesting to know that chives aren’t part of the herb family of plants.
+This is a plant that produces both edible leaves and flowers.
+Some ordinary family members are onions and garlic plants.

-Chives are an easy addition to any garden and add a fun and fancy purple color when the flowers are in bloom.
-They come back each year, so they are one garden item you and count on as your growing season starts.
+Chives are an easy addition to any garden, adding a fun and fancy purple color when the flowers are in bloom.
+They come back each year, so they are one garden item you can count on as your growing season starts.

 Chives are great in dressings, pasta, scones, muffins, potatoes, and eggs.
 I didn’t realize it, but chives have some definite health benefits.
 I haven’t tested these out, but chives are known to fight certain cancers, boost skin health, protect the heart, help with sleep, strengthen bones, boost vision and immunity, and more.